marinlafare/get-mp3-or-wav-from-youtube-videos/README.md

 Extract audio from youtube video in mp3 or wav format.
 Requires [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) and [pytube](https://github.com/pytube/pytube).

+You'll need to create two folders: audios_from_yt and videos_from_yt in the same folder as main.py

-Just run main.py and follow instructions in the console.
+Then just run main.py and provide a URL in the console.

 ![alt text](image.png)